SamiJohannes/LearnVScodeAndGit/README.md

 6. In VScode, made changes, commit and push to master branch.
 7. In VScode,  pulled master from remote origin.
 8. In VScode, created a new branch and made changes to readme.

+## Conclusion

+Installed both Git and VScode.
+Set both softwares up and practised using them.
+Now I have basic knowledge of using them and I'm ready to start using them in my personal projects.